 It is important to emphasize that our responsibility in trading is only to follow the rules that are established to facilitate the process of trading.
 We should stop blaming the market and feeling betrayed.
 Remember, the market is not your problem.
 The real problem is your perceptions of the market.

 Forex and trading in general offer fantastic opportunities for making profits.
 Moreover, it may be the last chance of free enterprise.
-That's why unlike employees who usually face such problems as bossy managers, salary limitations, or the risk of redundancy, many people are interested in a risky business like trading.
-Also, business owners face such problems as workers' complaints, taxes, or business failure caused by the facts outside business owners’ control.
+That’s why unlike employees who usually face such problems as bossy managers, salary limitations, or the risk of redundancy, many people are interested in a risky business like trading.
+Also, business owners face such problems as workers’ complaints, taxes, or business failure caused by the facts outside the business owners’ control.
 The uniqueness of trading is that it offers us personal and financial freedom.

 In trading, we create risks to create profits.
 So, you shouldn’t be scared, you have to accept the risk so that you could think as a successful trader.
 We can control the risk by setting our own plan and sound capital management.
 If we trade without a well-defined plan, we will find ourselves on the seesaw of losing and winning.
 There will not be consistency or success – we will be in the state of fear, anger, frustration, anxiety, disappointment, betrayal, resentment, suffering, unhappiness, and regret.
 Successful trading requires patience, discipline, having a well-defined plan, following the trading system rules without violating the money management rules.